spikefairway/CapsNet-PyTorch/README.md

 This figure is from [CapsNet-Tensorflow](https://github.com/naturomics/CapsNet-Tensorflow).

 ## Current Status
-- The current `test accuracy =  xx.xx`, see `Results` section for details.
+- The current `test accuracy =  xx.xx`, see `Results` section for details
-- Trying to find the reason why the test accuracy is lower than the one reported in the paper.
+- Trying to find the reason why the test accuracy is lower than the one reported in the paper

 ## Requirements